Navigating the Challenges of Modern Marine Design: An Interview with Heather Sheets and Sarah OrlandoPublished on August 20, 2020

 A team from the Michigan, Ohio, and Wisconsin Sea Grant programs as well as Ohio State University and the Ohio Department of Natural Resources has been collaborating on a three-year project to help marinas make their facilities more environmentally sustainable by harnessing the power of green infrastructure.
 Supported by a grant from the Great Lakes Protection Fund, the Advancing Stormwater Management at Marinas in the Great Lakes project features an online toolkit to help marina owners and operators choose feasible and effective green stormwater management strategies that fit their facility.

-With the website set to launch in September 2020, SmithGroup’s Jason Stangland spoke with Heather Sheets and Sarah Orlando from Ohio Clean Marinas Program about this unique new resource to support more sustainable marina design.
+The website launched in September 2020.
+SmithGroup’s Jason Stangland spoke with Heather Sheets and Sarah Orlando from Ohio Clean Marinas Program about this unique new resource to support more sustainable marina design.

 Give us a general overview of this initiative.
 What are you hoping to achieve with it?

 There are hundreds of marinas located along the shores of our Great Lakes that are important recreational and economic drivers for coastal communities.
 These marinas and the boating industry depend on clean waters and a healthy coastal environment for the success of their business and for continued use by recreational boaters.
 However, a marina’s cumulative long-term impact on coastal and nearshore water quality and on aquatic habitat can be substantial.